Robert L. Blake Papers, 1943-2005

 -

-Robert (Bob) L. Blake was born in New Jersey and raised in Pennsylvania.
+Robert (Bob) L. Blake was born on December 24, 1916, in New Jersey and raised in Pennsylvania.
 In high school, he was known as the quasi-official class artist.
 One of his early jobs, during the 1930s, was as a fashion photographer in the clothing firm of Kraft and Phillips of Philadelphia, Pennsylvania.
 He also began drawing more seriously while working near the firm's fashion artists.

-Robert Blake was married to Hildur Blake, a nurse at Duke University.
+Robert Blake was married to Hildur Blake (1919-2019), who worked as a nurse at Duke for over three decades.
 Together they had three children.
-Blake died on December 30, 2014. - Acquisition information:
+Blake died on December 30, 2014.

 - Accession A2007.008 (gift, January 2007), Accession A2009.028 (June 2009), Accession A2011.066 (gift, April 2011), Accession A2013.114 (gift by Kennard Blake, May 2013), Accession A2015.017 (gift by Kennard Blake, May 2015), Accession A2018.018 (gift by Kennard Blake, May 2018)